 More information on economic impact payments is available from the Internal Revenue Service.

-What are qualified income levels based off of?
+What are qualified income levels based on?

 Can those collecting Social Security or disability receive a check?